Wizards of Waverly Place: The Movie: Plot

 Jerry and Theresa Russo and their three children, Justin, Alex, and Max, are preparing for a magic-free vacation to the Caribbean, home to some of the most important magical wizard spots in the world.
 There, the family visits a street fair, where they encounter street magician and former wizard Archie who tries to enlist their help in turning Giselle, a parrot, back into a human by finding the Stone of Dreams, which has the power to grant any wish or reverse any spell.
 Jerry considers the idea too dangerous, as many wizards have gone on the quest and never returned.

-Later, Alex is caught trying to use magic to get away from her family by her mother, leading to an argument which results in her mother grounding her for two months and taking away her magic privileges.
+Later, Theresa catches Alex trying to use magic to get away from her family, leading to an argument that results in her grounding Alex for two months and taking away her magic privileges.
 In a fit of rage, Alex wishes that her parents had never met.
 A smuggled wand and spell book, which Alex was holding at the time, grant her wish and as a result creates an alternate reality where Jerry and Theresa do not remember their kids and do not know each other.

-The kids attempt to get the spell book from Jerry, but he catches them.
-In this alternate reality, since he never met and married Theresa, he still has his powers and is shown to have a care-free-like attitude.
+The siblings attempt to get the spell book from Jerry, but he catches them.
+In this alternate reality, since he never met and married Theresa, he still has his powers and is shown to have a carefree-like attitude.
 Justin asks him what would happen if a wizard wished that his or her parents never met; Jerry explains they would gradually forget their past before disappearing forever.
 He further says they only have 48 hours to reverse the spell, causing Alex and Justin to panic, and that it would take a miracle to fix it, leading Justin to mention the Stone of Dreams, which Jerry says would also work too and he jokingly tells them they should go and find it.

 Justin and Alex set off to find the Stone of Dreams, guided by Archie.
 Meanwhile, Max stays at the resort to watch their parents; being the youngest child, Max begins losing his memory.
 Realizing that something is wrong, Max tells Jerry that Alex and Justin have gone to find the Stone of Dreams, having taken his suggestion seriously, and asks him to help him find them.
 Jerry is shocked by this, knowing how incredibly dangerous the journey is, but agrees to help.
 They are joined by Theresa, who believes them to simply be treasure hunting.